letsencrypt/ct-woodpecker/README.md

   server.

 * **dbURI** - a [MySQL DSN URL](https://github.com/go-sql-driver/mysql#dsn-data-source-name) specifying
-  the DBusername, address, and database name. _NOTE:_ Password should be provided in a separate file via the "dbPasswordFile" config parameter.
+  the DB username, address, and database name. _NOTE:_ The database user password should be provided in a separate file via the "dbPasswordFile" config parameter.

 * **dbPasswordFile** - a filepath for a file containing the DB user password.
   _NOTE_: File must have mode `0600`.